Noisy quantum state redistribution with promise and the Alpha-bit: Introduction

 Finally, we consider a classical version of Alpha-bit (in the presence of noisy channels in Sections~\ref{sec:classicalent} and~\ref{sec:classical}) where the inputs of Alice are drawn from a subset $S$ of size $d^\alpha$ of an underlying set of size $d$.
 The subset $S$ is known only to Bob.
 It can be noted that this can be accomplished, with ideal channel between Alice and Bob (as is done by for example by Slepian-Wolf~\cite{SlepianW73}), by Alice sending $\alpha \log d$ random hashes of her input to Bob.
 This is much better than communication $\frac{2}{1 + \alpha}\log d$ bits (entanglement assisted) required for Alpha-bit (with ideal channel between Alice and Bob).
 This can be considered as an evidence against the existence of good ``quantum hashes''.

 We structure our paper as follows.
+In Section~\ref{sec:prelim}, we introduce notation and definitions of the relevant entropic quantities.
 In Section~\ref{sec:qsrp}, we present a collection of one-shot and asymptotic i.i.d. bounds for quantum state redistribution with (one-sided) promise in the presence of noisy channels.
 In Section~\ref{sec:ptop}, we apply these bounds to recover the Alpha-bit capacities obtained in \cite{1706.09434}.
 We also consider the classical analogue of Alpha-bit in this section.
 In Section \ref{sec:qsrresource}, we show how any quantum state redistribution protocol can be used as a resource for entanglement assisted communication of classical messages.